Slow light: Background

 Understanding the behavior of light in a material is simplified by limiting the types of disturbances studied to sinusoidal functions of time.
 For these types of disturbances Maxwell's equations transform into algebraic equations and are easily solved.
 These special disturbances propagate through a material at a speed slower than c called the phase velocity.
 The ratio between c and the phase velocity is called the refractive index or index of refraction of the material (n).
 The index of refraction is not a constant for a given material, but depends on temperature, pressure, and upon the frequency of the (sinusoidal) light wave.
-This latter leads to an effect called dispersion.
+The latter leads to dispersion.

 A human eye perceives the intensity of the sinusoidal disturbance as the brightness of the light and the frequency as the color.
 If a light is turned on or off at a specific time or otherwise modulated, then the amplitude of the sinusoidal disturbance is also time-dependent.
 The time-varying amplitude does not propagate at the phase velocity but rather at the group velocity.
 The group velocity depends not only on the refractive index of the material, but also on the way in which the refractive index changes with frequency (i.e. the derivative of refractive index with respect to frequency).

 Slow light refers to a very low group velocity of light.
 If the dispersion relation of the refractive index is such that the index changes rapidly over a small range of frequencies, then the group velocity might be very low, thousands or millions of times less than c, even though the index of refraction is still a typical value (between 1.5 and 3.5 for glasses and semiconductors).